deadc0de6/dotdrop/README.md

 $ cp <encrypted-version-of-secret> dotfiles/secret
 ```
 * edit the config file and add the transformation to the dotfile
+  (as shown in the example above)

 * commit and push the changes

-Note that transformations cannot be used if the dotfiles is to be linked (`link: true`)
+Note that transformations cannot be used if the dotfiles is to be linked (`link: true`).
-and `compare` won't work on dotfiles using transformations.
+Also `compare` won't work on dotfiles using transformations.

 ## Update dotdrop